sodiboo/Muck/docs/PowerupStats/Dracula.md

 Every time you get a kill, you get additional hp.
 Specifically, the amount of Dracula powerups you have is how much hp you gain.
-There is no limit to this, other than the bounds of 32-bit integers.
+Each dracula also caps out at 50 additional hp.
+Every time you get a Dracula, you need to kill 50 mobs to reach the limit.